-illegal drugs and stolen items; tobacco and cigarette papers; fireworks; pornographic images; any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, cause personal injury or damage to property; and any item banned by the school rules that has been identified in these rules as an item that may be searched for searching, screening and confiscation
+illegal drugs and stolen items; tobacco and cigarette papers; fireworks; pornographic images; any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, cause personal injury or damage to property; and any item banned by the school rules that has been identified in these rules as an item that may be searched for Searching, screening and confiscation

-CCNM recognises that children and young people involved in school related weapons incidents, including the alleged perpetrators, are vulnerable.
+CCNM recognises that children and young people involved in school related weapons incidents, including the person displaying the behaviour, are vulnerable.
 CCNM will provide support, protection and education to develop a full understanding of the implications of carrying, and or using, weapons.

-Peer on peer abuse
+Child on child abuse